 Instruction 4 P Hours per Week

 Duration of SEE

 SEE

+CIE

-CIE 50 Marks
+50 Marks

-Credits 2
+Credits

 Prerequisite: Students should have in depth knowledge of Computer Networks.
-Course Objectives: This course aims to:

-- Provide the student with knowledge sub-netting and routing mechanisms. - 2.
-Provide the student with knowledge of basic routing protocols for Network design and implementation. - Provide the student with knowledge configuring User Datagram Protocol.
+- 1. Provide the student with knowledge sub-netting and routing mechanisms. - 2.
+Provide the student with knowledge of basic routing protocols for Network design and implementation. - 3.
+Provide the student with knowledge configuring User Datagram Protocol.